partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/6-add-storage.md

 And - that's it!
 You are now persisting data on the PartyKit server.

-:::tip[Learn more about storage]
+:::tip[Storage API]
 To learn more about the Storage API, check <a href="https://docs.partykit.io/guides/persisting-state-into-storage/" target="_blank" rel="noopener noreferrer">our docs</a>.
 :::

 ## Nest steps

+Congratulations!
+Your polling app is working!
+Now it's time to [deploy it](/tutorials/add-partykit-to-a-nextjs-app/7-deploy-your-app) 🥳

 🎈 If you'd like to check how your code compares to the finished app, check <a href="https://github.com/partykit/partypoll/blob/main/party/index.ts" target="_blank" rel="noopener noreferrer">the finished code</a> online 🎈

-Congratulations!
-Your polling app is working and now it's time to [deploy it](/tutorials/add-partykit-to-a-nextjs-app/7-deploy-your-app) 🥳